 civil liberties; constitutionalism; security; terrorism; government accountability; omnibus legislation; overbreadth; vagueness; Canada

 This article assesses Canada's principal legal responses to the challenge presented by terrorism in the aftermath of the September 11, 2001 attacks on the United States.
 A review of major federal anti-terrorism legislation reveals a legislative response that fundamentally violates core constitutional principles while failing to significantly enhance public safety.

-W Wesley Pue, "The War On Terror: Constitutional Governance in a State of Permanent Warfare?"
-(2003) 41 Osgoode Hall LJ 267.
+W Wesley Pue, "The War On Terror: Constitutional Governance in a State of Permanent Warfare?" ([forthcoming in 2003]) 41 Osgoode Hall LJ 267.